Best first cars

 South Korea has demonstrated that it makes mobile phones that are hard to beat, and the Hyundai i10 says exactly the same thing about how good the country is at making small cars, too.
 The i10 is affordable to buy, very well equipped and offers the peace of mind that comes with a five-year warranty.

 Available only with five doors, it’s more practical than many rivals and your friends won’t feel too cooped up in the back.
-It’s pretty good to drive, too, as well as sharp to look at, while all the engines combine good fuel economy and decent performance: the 1.0-litre version returns 56.5mpg.
+It’s pretty good to drive, too, as well as sharp to look at, while all the engines combine good fuel economy and decent performance: the 1.0-litre version returns up to 56.5mpg.